wilsonglasser/igbinary/README.md

-; If uncommented, use igbinary as the serializer of APCu ; (For PHP 7, APCu 5.1.10 or newer is strongly recommended) ; For older PHP versions, APC cache is also supported ; (must be version 3.1.7 or newer) ;apc.serializer=igbinary
+; If uncommented, use igbinary as the serializer of APCu ; (For PHP 7, APCu 5.1.10 or newer is strongly recommended) ;apc.serializer=igbinary
 ```